black-sliver/evermizer/guide.md

 # Evermizer Guide
-*Version 2022-01-02 for v040+ and multiworld*
+*Version 2022-08-03 for v042+ and multiworld*

 ## Goal
 With default settings (not bingo) the goal is to defeat the final boss.

 Required items are rocket parts (2 Diamond Eyes, Wheel, Gauge) and Energy Core, with
 * 3 Diamond Eyes, Wheel and Gauge in random locations
-* Energy core not shuffled yet.
-Draw bridge opens after defeating Mungola, which is accessible after defeating Sterling.
+* Energy core depends on settings (vanilla, shuffled or fragments).
+* Draw bridge to vanilla energy core opens after defeating Mungola, which is accessible after defeating Sterling.
 Dark Forest being an alternative route to chess board.
+Use wings to go through dark forest in reverse.
+* With energy core fragments, alchemy ingredients from chests are replaced by fragments.
+Exchange at Prof. Ruffleberg.
-* Distribution of key items depends on settings (Pooling, Gourdomizer, Alchemizer, Boss dropamizer)
+* Distribution of key items depends on settings (Pooling, Gourdomizer, Alchemizer, Boss dropamizer).

 **Possibly** required drops along the path:
 * Levitate and Revealer alchemy